imagineLife/github-actions/18-container-init.md

 see `t.yml` for an first example.
 Jobs defined in the yml file can have a `container` block.
 Each `container` can have "sub" contents - things like image, env vars, and more.
 To define a container to use, use the image name from dockerhub. in `t.yml`, the `node:14-alpine` image/tag combo is used.

+## Running steps in a container
 ```yml
 name: Use-Docker-Container
 on: push